IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Since user authentication methods chosen depend on the projects or national security policy, they are not scoped in this profile and shall be defined in the specific implementation projects or national extensions of this profile.
 If the user authentication is not implemented in the Authorization Server, the use of OpenID Connect with the Authorization Grant or Hybrid flow is recommended.

 It is the responsibility of the Resource Server to enforce the access policies based on the transaction performed and the information provided in the access token.
-Therefore, the Resource Server must be able to rely upon the decisions made by the Authorization Server (e.g., client identification, user authentication), which requires that a trust relation between the Resource Server and the Authorization Server was established beforehand.
+Therefore, the Resource Server must be able to rely upon the decisions made by the Authorization Server (e.g., client identification, user authentication) which requires that a trust relation between the Resource Server and the Authorization Server was established beforehand.

 The Resource Server may delegate the access policy enforcement to actors it is grouped with by providing the information from the access token and transaction data, or to other actors (e.g., by implementing the Authorization Decisions Verifier actor of the Secure Retrieve (SeR) Profile).